Mass Balance Methods - Measuring Glacier Change

 Glaciers respond to variations in climate, primarily snowfall and temperature, by changing in length and thickness.
 Mass balance studies are the snow and ice accounting system for glaciers, quantifying this change to understand the relationship between climate change and glaciers.
 Mass balance of a glacier (also referred to as "surface mass balance") is the difference between the snow accumulated in the winter and the snow and ice melted over the summer.
 If the mass of snow accumulated on a glacier exceeds the mass of snow and ice lost during summer months, the mass balance is positive.
 Likewise, if summer melting exceeds what was gained in the previous winter, the mass balance of the glacier is negative.

 Mass balance is a measure of a glacier's health.
 Over time, mass balance data reveal how glaciers are responding to climate.
 For example, by analyzing data collected on reference glaciers around the world from 1976 - 2005, the World Glacier Monitoring Service calculated glacier mass loss of over 20 meters of water equivalent, with average annual melting rates doubling after the year 2000 (UNEP, WGMS 2008).
-An even longer mass balance data record exists with the Benchmark Glacier Research Program and shows a similar trend of mass loss for Gulkana and Wolverine Glaciers in Alaska (Van Beusekom et al, 2010).
+An even longer mass balance data record exists with the USGS Benchmark Glacier Research Project and shows a similar trend of mass loss for Gulkana and Wolverine Glaciers in Alaska (Van Beusekom et al, 2010).
 Documenting how glaciers are affected by climate change is helping to better understand how glacier change affects ecosystems and resources.
 Continued research will improve the accuracy of estimates of future glacier change that can guide decision-makers and stakeholders.

 Traditionally, determining whether a glacier is gaining or losing mass involves measuring the change in mass at specific sites with snow stakes and snow pits, and then extrapolating these point values over the entire glacier surface.
 This method of measuring mass balance is field and labor intensive, consisting of repeated visits to sites dispersed along the glacier's elevation gradient in order to capture the difference in snow depth and density.
 Measurements are generally made twice annually, near the minimum mass of the season (fall) and the maximum mass of the season (spring), to determine seasonal mass gains and losses as well as the net change over the entire year.